noma4i/homebridge-SonyTV/README.md

-# homebridge-http
+# homebridge-http-SonyTV

-Supports https devices on HomeBridge Platform
+Supports Sony TVs on HomeBridge Platform

 # Installation

-1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-http
-3. Update your configuration file.
-See sample-config.json in this repository for a sample.
+TODO

 # Configuration

-if your http method for brightness is different to switching then add "http_brightness_method" to your config to set this - it will default to http_method if not present.
+Put your TVs IP Adress into the config

 Configuration sample: